SinMaven/SinMaven/README.md

 *Ah, if you see me talking to myself while coding, don't worry, I'm just having a staff meeting.*

 <p align="center">
-  crafting the future in my backyard
+  Crafting the future in my backyard
 </p>